NorskRegnesentral/shapr/README.md

 <div id="ref-aas2019explaining" class="csl-entry">

 Aas, Kjersti, Martin Jullum, and Anders Løland.
-2019.
-“Explaining Individual Predictions When Features Are Dependent: More Accurate Approximations to Shapley Values.” *arXiv Preprint arXiv:1903.10464*.
+2021.
+“Explaining Individual Predictions When Features Are Dependent: More Accurate Approximations to Shapley Values.” *Artificial Intelligence*, Vol. 298, September (and part of the Special Issue on Explainable AI).

 </div>